Rat Queens: Reception

 Rat Queens received critical praise.
 It was nominated for the 2014 Eisner Award for best new series, and won the 2015 GLAAD Media Award for Outstanding Comic Book for its portrayals of LGBT characters.
 The first compiled volume, Rat Queens: Sass and Sorcery, was nominated for the 2015 Hugo Award for Best Graphic Story.

 In Paste, Robert Tutton noted that the "rowdy, sarcastic and intensely loyal" personalities of the main characters drive the series, and praised its seamless transitions from "gore to humor, sprawling action to small personal moments", as well as artist Roc Upchurch's skill at portraying facial expressions.
 Augie De Blieck from Comic Book Resources appreciated the "dark, twisted, and hilarious" series for its fast pacing, Wiebe's witty (and foul-mouthed) writing, and the humanity and personality with which Upchurch infused his drawings.
 Writing for IGN, Benjamin Bailey described the "mix of D20 adventures and modern angst" as perfecting the formula of injecting humor and wit into sword and sorcery tropes, and praised Upchurch's "expressive and unique" character designs.

 Issues

 Webcomics

 To promote the return of Rat Queens, Kurtis Wiebe ran a series of webcomics on his blog.
 The first 10 comics were later released as a digital comic issue.

 Collected editions

 The series is collected into trade paperbacks and deluxe hardcovers.
-However, Rat Queens #16 will never be collected.
+Wiebe originally stated that Rat Queens #16 would never be collected.
 Weibe commented on Reddit: "I hated that issue.
 It was a reminder of how bad things had gotten creatively."
+However in 2023 Wiebe announced on Facebook that it would finally be collected in the Rat Queens Omnibus, to be published later in 2023.

 Trade paperbacks

 Deluxe hardcover edition

 While Wiebe considers Rat Queens, Volume 3: Demons canon, he said he would not collect the arc in the deluxe hardcovers because of his falling out with the artist, Tess Fowler.
+However this decision has been reversed and the arc will be included in the Rat Queens Omnibus.